pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 Hatch will:

 1. Create a new virtualenv (venv) that is located on your computer.
-2. Install your package into the environment in editable mode (similar to `pip install -e`).
+2. Install your package into the environment in editable mode (similar to `python -m pip install -e`).
 This means it installs both your project and your project's dependencies as declared in your pyproject.toml file.

 ## Step 2: Build your package's sdist and wheel distributions